Snapcraft is a command line tool that allows developers to build and publish their applications as snaps.

 Snapcraft can be installed and used on any supported system, including various Linux distributions as well as the macOS and Windows operating systems.

 Installation from the Snap Store

 On Linux distributions with snap support, the easiest way to install snapcraft is via its snap:

 --classic argument is required because snapcraft uses classic confinement.

 A Linux system may have both the repository and snap version of Snapcraft installed at the same time.
 Typically, the snap version will be the preferred one, and usually the first listed command in the user’s shell command path.

 which command can be used to check which version of snapcraft is run by default:

 $ which snapcraft /snap/bin/snapcraft

-Snapcraft, regardless of the source of the installation, relies on a backend tooling to create isolated build environment instances inside which applications can be built and packaged as snaps without changing the host system.
-Two backends are supported:
+By default, Snapcraft relies on a build provider to create an isolated build environment inside which applications can be built and packaged as snaps without changing the host system.
+Two build providers are supported:

 - Multipass, which creates virtual machine build instances.
 It cannot be reliably used on platforms that do not support nested virtualization.
 For instance, Multipass will most likely not run inside a virtual machine itself.